Oral Cancer Screenings Can Save Your Life

 The importance of oral cancer screenings

-The word cancer can be scary, and that’s because practically every type of cancer has the potential to be deadly; therefore, early detection through screenings is critically important.
+The word ‘cancer’ can be scary because almost every type of cancer has the potential to be deadly.
+Therefore, early detection through screenings is critically important.
 Finding oral cancer early and treating it before it has advanced can dramatically increase the survival rate and minimize the damage caused by the disease.
-In fact, according to the National Cancer Institute, the five-year survival rate of oral cancer that is diagnosed and treated early is 83%.
-In contrast, it’s 38% for cases of late detection where it has already spread to other areas of the body.
+According to the National Cancer Institute, early diagnosis and treatment of oral cancer led to an 83% five-year survival rate.
+In contrast, the survival rate is 38% for cases of late detection, where the cancer has already spread to other areas of the body.

 How oral cancer screenings are performed